EricMFink/PRcasebook/_drafts/Chapters/Part 2 - Attorney-Client Relationship/Legal Duties of Attorneys.md

 lawyer may refer not only to law but to other considerations such as moral, economic, social and political factors, that may be relevant to the client's situation.
----
-lang: en
-title: The Duty of Confidentiality
----

 # The Duty of Confidentiality